 Heap half the peach mixture into each of the skillets.
 Top each with half the topping.

 Bake about 30 minutes or until juices bubble and the topping becomes golden brown.

 Let cool slightly.
 Serve warm with or without ice cream – your choice!

 Recipe by Marisa Moore, RDN | Marisa Moore Nutrition,LLC: http://marisamoore.com

 All images and content are © Marisa Moore Nutrition, LLC.
 Please do not republish or reprint anything without prior consent.
 You are welcome to share this post via social media though :).

-Be sure to check out the other desserts by clicking the Recipe Redux image at the end of this post.
+Be sure to tag me on Instagram when you make this recipe and check out the other desserts by clicking the Recipe Redux image at the end of this post.